Rabadash8820/VbaModuleManager/README.md

 * Storing code as text allows macros to be edited in the IDE of your choice, like Visual Studio or Notepad++.
 All changes will be imported the next time you open the workbook!
 * Storing code as text (rather than inside a binary workbook file) allows change tracking with VCS software like Git or SVN.
 * Storing code in files separate from the main workbook eases collaboration on multiple macros within the same workbook, and allows for more logically distinct commits.
-* By removing modules when the workbook is closed, the Manager offers the above benefits *without* duplicating code between the text files and the workbook itself.
+* By removing modules when the workbook is closed, the Manager reduces the size of the workbook and prevents duplication of code between the text files and the workbook itself.

 ## Setup
 ModuleManager works with Excel 2007 and later (not tested in 2003 or earlier).
 The following screenshots show the setup for Excel 2016 on a Windows 10 machine.